salrashid123/azcompat/README.md

 You can display the specifications of the oidc federated token by going to [jwt.io](jwt.io).

-Note the `sub` field we used.
+Note the `sub` field we used (in my case its `117471943676050750091`).
 That is the unique id which we will configure Azure to trust.

 ```json
       {